 Rob Collister: International Mountain Guide

-I do not run courses, but provide instruction or guiding at whatever level and wherever individuals, pairs or small groups wish – it may be trips on glaciated terrain, beginners Alpine climbing, classic routes for experienced climbers or one to one Alpine climbs.
+"For 2016 I have a programme of courses and journeys taking place in July, all suitable for newcomers to alpine mountaineering.
+I also provide instruction or guiding at whatever level and wherever individuals, pairs or small groups wish – it may be trips on glaciated terrain, beginners Alpine climbing, classic routes for experienced climbers or one to one Alpine climbs.

 Guiding qualifications & experience